Skip to Main Content

 What Are Course Reserves?

 Many instructors put textbooks or other course materials "on reserve" in the library to ensure all students have access to required items.
-Course reserves are held behind the Circulation Desk and typically be borrowed for either 2 hours, or up to 7 days.
+Course reserves are held behind the Circulation Desk and can typically be borrowed for either 2 hours or up to 7 days.

 Required course materials may also be available in ebook format, which can be accessed for free online but may still have time limits or user number restrictions.